 Try this recipe: Dill Cucumber Salad

-While cucumbers have a natural cooling effect, ginger has a natural warming effect on the body.
+In contrast with cucumbers, ginger has a natural warming effect on the body.
 Dealing with an infection can cause your body to go through bouts of shivering and cold.
-Sipping on some warm ginger tea can help balance out your body temperate.
+Sipping on some warm ginger tea can help balance your body temperature.
 Ginger is also excellent for your digestion and can reduce inflammation, which is immune-suppressive.

 Try this recipe: Ginger Chicken